Health-Informatics-UoN/carrot-docs/public/docs/AzureFunctions/RunningLocally.md

 ## Azure Functions Basics

-Conceptually, Azure Functions are simple to follow.
+Conceptually, queue-based Azure Functions are simple to follow.
 A **_message_** is posted to a **_message queue_**.
-An Azure Function then executes on messages within a message queue.
-In Co-Connect, a message is posted to a message queue as JSON but other formats are possible within Azure Functions (e.g. XML).
+A Function then executes on messages within a message queue.
+In Co-Connect, a message is posted to a message queue as JSON but other formats are possible (e.g. XML).
 Here's an example message destined for the `scanreports` queue:

 ```
 {